-Liver pate is the best organ meat recipe for beginners just dipping their toes into the adventurous world of nose to tail eating.
+Liver pate is best for beginners dipping their toes into the adventurous world of nose to tail eating.
 Of all the organs and odd bits, liver is usually the one people try first.
 Blending it into a liver pate is a simple and enjoyable way to add it to your diet.

 Technically written as “Pâté” (pronounced pah-TAY), the word is French for “paste”.
 This paste may be a mixture of meat, poultry, vegetables or seafood blended together with seasonings and salt.
 From ultra-smooth to slightly chunky, any grind of texture may be allowed depending on the recipe and personal preference.